jonas-zipprick/pen-and-paiper/README.md

 This repo has a ci.yml and can be run out-of-the-box on [codesphere.com](https://codesphere.com/)

 pen and pAIper relies on [mistral.ai](https://mistral.ai/).
-Set `MISTRAL_API_KEY` to your mistral API key in the Codesphere workspace
+Set `MISTRAL_API_KEY` to your mistral API key in your Codesphere Workspace